Bolivian election exit polls show socialist candidate ahead | DW | 19.10.2020

 Still cautioning that the results weren't yet official, Anez later congratulated Arce on his "apparent win" on Twitter.

-If Arce’s victory is confirmed, it will be a triumph for the left and for the movement that Evo Morales built.
+If Arce’s victory is confirmed, it would be a triumph for the leftist movement Evo Morales built.

 But as his successor, Arce will likely have to govern under the long shadow of the man who was his former boss and the country's first indigenous president.

-Despite overseeing a long period of stability in one of Latin America’s most volatile countries and enjoying an export-led economic surge, Morales remains a polarizing figure in Bolivian politics.
-In particular, his quest for a fourth term appears to have had a negative effect on voters.
+Despite overseeing a long period of stability in one of Latin America’s most volatile countries and an export-led economic surge, Morales remains a polarizing figure in Bolivian politics.
+In particular, his quest for a fourth term upset large chunks of the population and led to him fleeing the country.

-The staunch support he still holds, however, likely contributed to Arce’s success in an election that Morales sought to win in the first place.
-Now, Arce will face the question of whether Morales can return from exile and what to do about a series of corruption scandals that plague the former leader.
+The staunch support he still holds, however, likely contributed to Arce’s success.
+Now, Arce will face the question of whether Morales can return from exile and how he should face a series of corruption scandals.

 All of this is happening as the coronavirus pandemic has struck Bolivia harder than almost any other country on a per capita basis – nearly 8,400 of its 11.6 million people have died of COVID-19.